The Man Who Walked Through the Wall

 The Man Who Walked Through the Wall (Ein Mann geht durch die Wand) is a 1959 West German comedy film directed by Ladislao Vajda, starring Heinz Rühmann and Nicole Courcel.
 It was shot at the Bavaria Studios in Munich.
-The film is based on the novella The Man Who Walked Through Walls by Marcel Aymé.
-It tells the story of a man who out of frustration discovers that he has the ability to walk through walls.
+The film is based on the 1941 novella The Man Who Walked Through Walls by Marcel Aymé.
+It tells the story of a man who discovers that he has the ability to walk through walls.